composewell/streamly/CONTRIBUTING.md

 of the library please indicate that in the `Changelog` as `Breaking Changes` and also write short notes regarding what the programmers need to do to adapt their existing code to the new change.

+### Licensing

+If you have copied code from elsewhere you need to conform to the licensing terms of the original code.
+Usually you would need to add a copyright notice in the source header, and include the license of the original code as per the terms of the license.
+If the code you are copying does not have an associated license please do not use it.

 ## Developer documentation